A complete guide to Edexcel GCSE Physics

 Edexcel GCSE Physics is tiered.
 Foundation Tier covers grades 1–5 and Higher Tier covers grades 4–9.
 The same topics appear on both tiers, but Higher Tier papers contain harder questions and additional Higher-only content (such as the motor effect equation in topic 12 and the gas laws in topic 14).

 Your school usually decides which tier you sit, based on mock exam results and class assessments.
 If you sit Foundation and score above the boundary for grade 5, you will be awarded a 5.
-If you sit Higher and score below the grade 4 boundary, you will be ungraded (U), with no safety net of a grade 3.
+On Higher Tier, the spec confirms that if a student is a small number of marks below the 4/3 boundary they may be awarded a grade 3; further below that they will be ungraded (U).

 Grade boundaries change every year.
 Pearson publishes the official boundaries on results day each August.